Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Experiments and results

 With synthetic data, we can compute the actual probability of misclassification (PMC) (assuming an infinite number of test samples) and use conditional PMC as a performance measure.
 The conditional PMC of a classifier is defined as the PMC of the classifier trained on a given training sample of size $E$ \cite{raudys1991small}.
 This was approximated using Monte Carlo integration with 10 million simulated test samples.
 In addition to classification performance, we evaluated the selected features using the F1 score

 where $TP$ is the number of selected features known to be informative, $FP$ is the number of selected noise features, and $FN$ is the number of truly informative features not selected.

-With the TADPOLE dataset, we computed the balanced accuracy, sensitivity (SEN), specificity (SPE), and area under the curve (AUC) for binary classification tasks and the balanced accuracy, true positive fractions (TPF), and AUC for multiclass classification tasks as external validation metrics in the test set; see Table \ref{Tab_3:Evaluation_metrics}.
+For the TADPOLE and ADNI datasets, our approach was designed to replicate real-world clinical prediction scenarios by splitting the data into different training and test sets.
+In TADPOLE, 1,739 subjects formed the training set over baseline to 18-month intervals, while an independent set of 814 subjects served for testing 36-month outcome predictions.
+In the case of the ADNI dataset, 332 participants were split evenly into training and test sets, with each set containing an equal proportion of converters and non-converters, stratified by their baseline status of late and early MCI.
+To evaluate the performance of MMFS-GA across TCGA datasets, we employed 10-fold cross-validation for each experiment, ensuring robust assessment of predictive accuracy for various cancer types. we computed the balanced accuracy, sensitivity (SEN), specificity (SPE), and area under the curve (AUC) for binary classification tasks and the balanced accuracy, true positive fractions (TPF), and AUC for multiclass classification tasks as external validation metrics in the test set; see Table \ref{Tab_3:Evaluation_metrics}.
 The AUC for the multiclass classification task was calculated using the one-vs-all approach~\citep{domingos2000well}, where the AUC for each class is calculated by comparing that class against all the other classes combined.